protoncr/tourmaline/docs/usage/faq.md

 1. The bot must have the Delete Messages permission
 2. The message must be less than 48 hours old

+### How can I add my bot to a group?

+Same way you add any other user.
+On the desktop client this can be done by clicking the ellipses in the top right corner while viewing your group, clicking `Info`, and then clicking the `Add` button.
+If your bot is meant to be added to groups you can make this a bit easier by giving users a link to do so.
+The URL for the link should be `http://telegram.me/BOT_NAME?startgroup=botstart` where `BOTNAME` is the username of your bot.

 ### How can I get a user's information?

 Bots are not capable of accessing a user's information soley based off of their user id or username, however there are some ways around this.
 The simplest is to keep a record of each user your bot comes in contact with by watching incoming messages for the user that sent them.
 An example of this could be as follows: